 - assess their current projects and prioritize;

-- set goals and hold themselves accountable for deadlines;
+- set goals and hold themselves accountable to deadlines;

 - get an outside perspective that helps take their anxiety down a notch;

-- and decide how to revise in response to feedback.
+- decide how to revise in response to feedback.

 A Note for Graduate Students

-If you’re pursuing your PhD or master’s degree, you most likely have access to writing support for free.
-Most universities have writing centers, which are sometimes called writing labs.
-Many of them offer graduate students one-on-one appointments with a peer writing consultant, often another graduate student trained in working with writers.
+If you’re pursuing your PhD or master’s degree, you may have access to writing support for free.
+Many universities have writing centers that offer graduate students one-on-one appointments with a peer writing consultant.
 We also encourage graduate students (and all academic writers!) to set up a regular writing group with peers inside or outside of your department or institution.

 Rates and Policies